-Common stock offered by us 6,000,000 shares
+Common stock offered by us 5,000,000 shares

-Common stock to be outstanding after this offering 21,807,012 shares shares of common stock from us.
+Common stock to be outstanding after this offering 20,807,012 shares shares of common stock from us.
 The underwriters can exercise this option at any time within

-Over-allotment option We have granted the underwriters an option to purchase a maximum of 900,000 additional this offering of approximately \$86.9 million, or \$100.2 million if the underwriters fully exercise their option to purchase additional shares, based on the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Over-allotment option We have granted the underwriters an option to purchase a maximum of 750,000 additional we estimate that we will receive het proceeds from the sale of shades of our common stock in this offering of approximately \$67.3 million, or \$77.8 million if the underwriters fully exercise their option to purchase additional shares, assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering to advance the clinical development of beloranib as a treatment for obesity and hyperphagia in PWS patients and craniopharyngioma-associated obesity, to advance the clinical development of beloranib as a treatment for severe obesity in the general population, to continue the development of ZGN-839 and to fund new and ongoing research and development activities, working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.